kellyrowland/ucb-rdn.github.com/_sources/people/huff_katy.txt

 Postdoctoral Appointment
 -------------------------

-I am a Nuclear Science and Safety Consortium Postdoctoral Scholar at the University of California - Berkeley.
+I am a Nuclear Science and Security Consortium Postdoctoral Scholar at the University of California - Berkeley.
 In this position, I facilitate the sophisticated use of computational tools and develop models, tools, and methods for analysis of advanced reactors and fuel cycles.